lsolbach/MDAGenerator/README.md

 MDAXmiRepository
 ================

-An XmiRepository for reading UML XMI 1.2 files (written by ArgoUML for example).
+MDAXmiRepository is the XMI 1.2/UML 1.4 repository for the MDA Generator Framework.

-Reads XMI files and makes the contained model available as Java objects for further processing.
+Reads XMI files (written by ArgoUML for example) and makes the contained model available as Java objects for further processing.
 Retains the structure of the XMI 1.2/UML 1.4 meta model.
-For code generation the transformation into a model that's more convenient to handle is advised (take a look the ModelRepository).
+The UML meta model is a bit inconvenient for code generation.
+Therefore the MDAGenerator transforms these models into MDARepository model which are more convenient to process in generator templates.

+See the doc folder for further documentation.

 Runtime Requirements:
 ---------------------